awsdocs/amazon-eks-user-guide/doc_source/security_iam_troubleshoot.md

 ## aws\-auth `ConfigMap` does not grant access to the cluster<a name="security-iam-troubleshoot-ConfigMap"></a>

-[AWS IAM Authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) does not permit a path in the role ARN used in the `ConfigMap`\.
+The [AWS IAM Authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) doesn't permit a path in the role ARN used in the `ConfigMap`\.
 Therefore, before you specify `rolearn`, remove the path\.
 For example, change `arn:aws:iam::111122223333:role/team/developers/eks-admin` to `arn:aws:iam::111122223333:role/eks-admin`\.

 ## I am not authorized to perform iam:PassRole<a name="security_iam_troubleshoot-passrole"></a>